d4r1091/TravelApp-Overcoat/README.md

 Last but not least, versioning is designed to replace a typical commitment by a Client.
 The latest  commits are directly on "develop" due to simulate the "impending" deadline and fast changes with the eye oriented to a "fast-prototyping" project.

-NB: make a "pod install" on the Project's Root first and open .xcworkspace instead of .xcodeproj then.
+NB: make a *pod install* on the Project's Root first and open .xcworkspace instead of .xcodeproj then.

 ###### Enjoy, Dario